moyamoha/course-management/README.md

 8. NodeJs
 9. aws-sdk (s3 bucket for storing profile images)
 10. PassportJs (for authentication)
-11. Github actions (for deploying to netlift and heroku)
+11. Github actions (for deploying to netlify and heroku)

 ## See it in action: